emissary-ingress/emissary/docs/dev-portal/README.md

 # Dev Portal Implementation notes

-See [Installation documentation](INSTALL.md) for install instructions.
+See [Installation documentation](INSTALL.md) for install instructions and default access URL.

+## Testing your new Dev Portal

+In `docs/dev-portal/example-service` there is a K8s YAML for a service that exposes OpenAPI documentation.
+See the [documentation](example-service/README.md) for details.

 ## Architecture